CryptoKnight0911/CCNP/README.md

 Well I guess today is day 1 for studying for CCNP.
 May 18th 2021!
 I'll try to make the labs more organized and challenging with better instructions.
 My CCNA labs were just hit it and quit it.
 I didn't start doing the how and why until the end.
 Let's see if I can make better labs for us!!!
+If you want to see what I'm talking about https://cryptoknight0911.github.io/Projects/

 I'm also going to be putting my Python Labs on here as well as any